taocpp/json/doc/Value-Class.md

 2. using the [traits](Type-Traits.md) to directly perform the comparison without creating a temporary Value.

 See the [documentation on type traits](Type-Traits.md#compare-value-with-type) for details.

-## Unsafe Functions

-Some of the member functions of class `tao::json::value` are also available in "unsafe" versions that, in the name of efficiency, make certain assumptions, or omit/make impossible certain checks.

-All of the accessors like `get_boolean()` have an unsafe version `unsafe_get_boolean()` that does not check the type and throw an exception on mismatch.

-All of the assign methods like `assign_boolean()` have an unsafe version `unsafe_assign_boolean()` that does not check whether the previous value has a non-trivial destructor that needs to be called before being overwritten.

 Copyright (c) 2018 Dr. Colin Hirsch and Daniel Frey